Apocalypse II: Revelation: Plot

 Parker, Spino, and Cindy arrive with a group of agents.
 Parker takes Helen, Spalding and Stone into a room where they join Davis, her daughter, and a young boy.
 Parker gives the Christians one last chance to renounce God, but meets refusal.
-As Parker leaves the room, Stone tells Selma that he's sorry and she forgives him.
+As Parker leaves the room, Stone tells Selma that he is sorry and she forgives him.
 They all start to sing "Amazing Grace".
-Outside, the agents pull down a switch, revealing the room to be a giant furnace; yet, Parker is startled when they don't burn - God is protecting them.
+Outside, the agents pull down a switch, revealing the room to be a giant furnace; yet, Parker is startled when they do not burn—God is protecting them.
 Parker decides to go into the furnace and kill them himself but when he opens the door, the fire immolates him and invades the entire building.
 The O.N.E.
-Headquarters burn down due to the rampaging furnace, killing many people, including Cindy - but leaving the Christians unharmed.
+Headquarters burn down due to the rampaging furnace, killing many people, including Cindy—but leaving the Christians unharmed.

-The O.N.E. is temporarily weakened by the sabotage of Virtual Reality and the destruction of their Headquarters.
+O.N.E. is temporarily weakened by the sabotage of Virtual Reality and the destruction of their Headquarters.
 An angered Macalousso swears to continue the fight: "They will not prevail against us!"

 The film ends with Stone looking at a picture of his family.
 He knows they are safe.